g4vr0che/dark-mode-extras/README.md

-# dark-mode-extras
+# Dark Mode Extras

-Extra toggles for dark mode on Linux
+A simple app to enable extra toggles on dark mode changes with GTK-based Linux OSs